mono/md-website/developers/articles/index.md

 MonoDevelop has chosen to use gettext instead of resources for translating into other languages.
 This allows us to take advantage of GNOME translators' familiarity with gettext.

 [Refactoring](/developers/articles/refactoring/ "Developers/Articles/Refactoring")<br/>
 This article explains the MonoDevelop refactoring infrastructure.
-It helps writing own
+It helps writing own refactorings.

 [The Toolbox](/developers/articles/toolbox/ "Developers/Articles/Toolbox")<br/>
 MonoDevelop has some infrastructure for supporting visual designers, such as the ASP.NET and Gtk# designers.
 Some of this — the property grid and toolbox — is now being used elsewhere in MonoDevelop.